ecampbell/docker-moodle/README.md

 ```

 The sSMTP service is configured using information from http://edoceo.com/howto/ssmtp#ses.
-You can choose not to use the SES service, but another email provider instead.
+You can choose not to use the Amazon SES service, and use another email provider instead.
-However, you'll have to figure out the exact email configuration yourself, and it's
-not trivial.
+For example, instructions for GMail are available at https://wiki.archlinux.org/index.php/SSMTP

 ## Acknowledgements